clarkerubber/irwin/README.md

 `Env.py` contains all of the tools to interact with lichess, irwin, and the database handlers.

-`main.py` covers accessing the lichess API (`modules/Api.py`) via Env to get player data; pulling records from mongodb, analysing games using stockfish, analysing those games using tensorflow and then posting the final assessments.
+`main.py` covers accessing the lichess API (`modules/Api.py`) via Env to get player data; pulling records from mongodb, analysing games using stockfish, assessing those games using tensorflow and then posting the final assessments.

 ### Terminology
 - _Analysed_: Analysed by stockfish